vuxcode/pr1-project-crowcoders/time-report.md

 Also updated previous documentation and added more/new comments to try and explain the code better, both for myself and others.

 - (20 min.
 Both).
 Added the Program code to the Website file.
 Renamed the We1-Website.html to index.html.
 Any future changes will be seen in that file from now on.
 Added a div around the Randomize button to better control positioning.
 Fixed links as they broke when renaming the Website file.
 Also fixed them in the "mini-nav" as I had forgotten to do so until now. <br> Still need a logo.

+**Friday, 2025-05-16**
+- (1,5 hrs.
+Both).
+Adjusting various aspects of the website and program such as; colors, spacing of text, text content, win notif timer, documentation/comments. <br> Still need a logo, validate code (and write project summary & user instructions).